teresa-m/training-material/topics/community/tutorials/community-lab/tutorial.md

 >
 {: .hands_on}

-After that, your commit will be reviewed (and approve) byy admins.
+After that, your commit will be reviewed (and approved) by admins.
 On the following Sunday (or upon request), this action will be launched and will create the new files in the appropriate community folder (communities/<your community>/lab/).

 # Modify the generated files to personalize your community lab